Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1967

-An almost perfect record for the Summer of Love; a breezy, cryptic and deliciously trippy song written specifically for a Donovan chum from childhood who the locals took to calling “Dippy.”
-Apparently, Dippy had joined the British Army a short time earlier and in ’67 found himself in a bloody armed conflict in Malaysia.
-The story then goes that, upon hearing the song intended for him as a wake-up call by his old pacifist schoolmate, had a change of heart and prevailed upon Donovan to use the royalties from the song to help him buy his way out of the army.
+An almost perfect record for the Summer of Love; a breezy and deliciously trippy song written specifically for a Donovan chum from childhood who the locals took to calling “Dippy.”
+Apparently, Dippy had joined the British Army a short time earlier and in ’67 found himself in a bloody conflict in Malaysia.
+The story goes that, upon hearing the song intended for him as a wake-up call by his old pacifist schoolmate, had a change of heart and prevailed upon Donovan to use its royalties to help him buy his way out of the army.

 136. Oh Happy Day